Successful Trademark Registration in the UK

 Trademark Registration in the UK

 Trademark registration for a company, brand or product name, logo, slogan or other trademark provides a business with the most efficient form of protection against a competitor making an unjust or illegal use of its brand.
-Although a trademark might be capable of being protected through other areas of the law, such as passing off copyright, registering a trademark has several essential benefits.
+Although a trademark might be capable of being protected through other areas of the law, registering a trademark has several essential benefits.

-Submitting a trademark application means that the application details are kept on a central register, which is a publicly accessible database.
+Submitting a trademark application means that the details are kept on a central register, a publicly accessible database.
 When assessing whether to select a new trademark, most businesses conduct ‘clearance’ searches to ensure that no trademark disputes will arise.
 As a result, any third parties who may unintentionally use the trademark will likely be made aware of it.
-By paying renewal fees on the appropriate dates, registered trademark protection can remain eternally, unlike other types of intellectual property protection that “expire” after specific terms.
+In addition, by paying renewal fees on the appropriate dates, registered trademark protection can remain permanent, unlike other types of intellectual property protection that “expire” after specific terms.

-When adopting a trademark, it is essential to determine whether the identical trademark already exists or is registered.
+Before trademark registration, it is essential to determine whether the identical trademark already exists or is registered.
 This will help you to determine whether your chosen trademark is available to use and can be registered.
-Prior to adopting a new trademark or brand name, it is constantly advisable to conduct trademark searching.
-Indeed, it is much more practical to include this searching process as part of the due diligence procedure that goes with designing a new name or logo.
-A UK clearance search is a search of the UK, European Union Trademark (or “EUTM”)*, and International trademark registers to determine whether any registered rights for identical trademarks covering the same goods or services exist.
+Prior to adopting a new trademark or brand name, it is constantly advisable to conduct a trademark search.
+Indeed, it is much more practical to include this search process in the due diligence procedure with designing a new name or logo.
+A UK clearance search is a search of the UK, European Union Trademark (or “EUTM”), and International trademark registers to determine whether any registered rights for identical trademarks covering the same goods or services exist.
 If so, this could result in additional legal disputes.

 To save long-term expenses, conducting a trademark search is vital before registering or using your new trademark.
-If your trademark is found to violate an existing trademark, the costs of adopting a different trademark, rebranding, and rebuilding your brand could be significant.
+If your trademark violates an existing trademark, the costs of adopting a different trademark, rebranding, and rebuilding your brand could be significant.
 In addition, you may have to pay legal expenses and damages if an action for trademark rights violation is filed against you.

 Steps to Do a Trademark Registration